healeycodes/healeycodes.com/posts/how-i-made-queuedle.md

 Players pull from a letter queue and push onto the board, and words are automatically highlighted.
 Your score is the number of letters used in words.
 Letters can count twice so `MOON` is actually two words: `MOO` and `MOON`.

-Playtesters who are into NYT puzzles tend to plan several moves ahead.
+During playtesting, players who are into things like NYT puzzles tended to plan several moves ahead.
 Since you can see enough of the queue, you can strategize.
 A big vocabulary helps, as does knowing the Scrabble dictionary (but two-letter words don’t count).

 ![A game of Queuedle being played.](overview.mp4)